-Oregon has 9 lighthouses along its beautiful coast line.
-Camping along Hwy 101 and visiting these lighthouses, makes for an educational as well as scenic trip, taking you back in time.
+Oregon has 9 lighthouses along its beautiful coastline.
+Camping along Hwy 101 and visiting these lighthouses, make for an educational as well as scenic trip, taking you back in time.

 Lighthouses.
-Lonely sentinels, shining their life saving beacons on dark nights through stormy weather.
-What is their allure and mystique?
-Could it be they are towering monuments to our maritime heritage and the hardworking lighthouse keepers that kept their beacons lit, to show the way to mariners working to find their way along a treacherous coast line?
+Lonely sentinels, shining their life-saving beacons on dark nights through stormy weather.
+What are their allure and mystique?
+Could it be they are towering monuments to our maritime heritage and the hardworking lighthouse keepers that kept their beacons lit, to show the way to mariners working to find their way along a treacherous coastline?